Existence of expanders of the harmonic map flow: Introduction

 Conversely, if $U$ is a solution to (\ref{eq-HMP-Stat}) then the map $u(x,t):=U(x/\sqrt{t})$, for $(x,t)\in\R^n\times\R_+$, is a solution to (\ref{eq-HMP}).
 Because of this equivalence, $u_0$ can be interpreted either as an initial condition or as a boundary data at infinity.

 The interest in expanding solutions is basically due to two reasons.
 On the one hand, these scale invariant solutions are important with respect to the continuation of a weak harmonic map flow between two closed Riemannian manifolds.
 Indeed, by the work of Chen and Struwe \cite{Chen-Struwe}, there always exists a weak solution of the harmonic map flow starting from a smooth map between two closed Riemannian manifolds.
 It turns out that such a flow is not always smooth and the appearance of singularities is caused by either non-constant $0$-homogeneous harmonic maps defined from $\mathbb{R}^n$ to $N$, the so called tangent maps, or shrinking solutions (also called quasi-harmonic spheres) that are ancient solutions invariant under scaling.
-Expanders can create an ambiguity in the continuation of the flow after it reaches a singularity by a gluing process.
+Expanding solutions can create an ambiguity in the continuation of the flow after it reaches a singularity by a gluing process.
 On the other hand, one might be interested in using the smoothing effect of the harmonic map flow.
 More precisely, it is tempting to attach a canonical map to any map between (stratified) manifolds with prescribed singularities.
 It turns out that $0$-homogeneous maps are the building blocks of such singularities and expanding solutions are likely to be the best candidates to do this job.

-In this paper, we investigate the question of existence of expanding solutions coming out of $u_0$ in the case where there is no topological obstruction, i.e. under the assumption that $u_0$ is homotopic to a constant.
+In this paper, we investigate the question of existence of expanding solutions coming out of $u_0$ in the case where there is no topological obstruction, i.e. under the assumption that $u_0$ is homotopic to a constant when restricted to $\mathbb{S}^{n-1}$.
 Our main result is the following